easegress-io/easegress/doc/cluster_design.md

 #### Serialization & Compression
 JSON is friendly to debug.
 Binary protocols such as Protocol Buffers of Google, Thrift/Avro of Apache are good to bandwidth and efficiency.
 It's a tradeoff here.

-Make a trade-off between CPU and bandwidth, it's appropriate to choose common gzip.
+As for compression, make a trade-off between CPU and bandwidth, it's appropriate to choose common gzip.

 ### Conclusion
 Let's conclude our design by simply answering common design questions in distributed system.